Accountable Care Organization Software: 5 Critical Information Systems

 More and more, healthcare is molded and critically impacted by the software and information technology that surrounds and supports the industry.
+The software needed to support a successful accountable care organization is no different.
 As a consequence, the C-level suite beyond the CIO must actively participate in the evolution of their organization’s IT strategy, particularly at the layer of technology where software directly supports workflows and business processes.

 - An Electronic Medical Record (EMR) used in a consistent and meaningful way across the accountable care enterprise to document patients’ healthcare status and treatment and support safe, evidence based care.